cosmos72/hyperluminal-mem/README.md

 Hyperluminal-DB offers the following Lisp types, macros and functions, also documented in the sources - remember `(describe 'some-symbol)` at REPL.

+- `MADDRESS` is the type of raw memory pointers.
+   It is currently an alias for `cffi-sys:foreign-pointer`

 - `MALLOC` allocates raw memory and returns a raw pointer to it.
    Needed because almost all the functions below operate on raw memory.